runoverPy/self-made-soundboard/README.md

 Input is given via a keyboard attached to the pi.
 GPIO integration is coming within the next 100 years I promise.

 ## Goals:

+To create a simple, cheap option to easily record and play soundbites and to not be bored for a while.